A sweet story of love, marriage and babies – with a very sad middle and a very happy new chapter . . .

 Lucy decided to surprise her family by arriving a few weeks early: June 29, 2018.
 She came into the world healthy, happy and ready to be loved by all!

-She already has a distinct personality, loves funny noises and twinkling lights – and stubbornly refuses to smile when the portrait camera is pointed in her direction!
+She already has a distinct personality, loves funny noises and twinkling lights.
+And she stubbornly refuses to smile when the portrait camera is pointed in her direction!

 And They Lived Happily Ever After